MISSION: OUR PRIORITY

 Mission Is More than Money

 Locally, we serve dinner at Siena Francis House once a month.
-We also serve a monthly meal at the Omaha Street School for students and staff.
-We have several adults in their mentoring program, too.
+We also serve a monthly meal at the Omaha Street School for students and staff, and we have several adults serving in their mentoring program.

 We assist with Thanksgiving food assistance with Completely Kids, and we are exploring other areas for more personal involvement with local mission.